Ziumper/ziumper.github.io/_posts/en/2025-10-08-alternative-ide-for-php.md

 - php doc `/** @var MyClass $myVariable */` works only in one line.

 There are some quirks and borrowings from other IDEs.
 Ultimately, it can be used if you really want to.
+Netbeans also provides support for the [Twig](https://twig.symfony.com/) templating language.
+Syntax highlighting and auto-complete works, but unfortunately not much.
+Quick search does not work for **Twig** files and other similar files and requires appropriate modifications of PHP modules or extensions.

 ### Advantages